Friday, September 26, 10pm

 This assignment will take you through 2 tasks implementing and using functions in assembly.
 You will be also asked to write some C (pseudo-)code as a blueprint for your assembly.
 The C code does not need to compile or run, but needs to reflect the functionality.
 Feel free to rely on your Java knowledge here.
 If in doubt, leave comments.

-For each of the required functions, you need to follow the Assembly Design Recipe from class.
-You can optimize your code once you’ve written it – if, for example, there is some repetition that can be trivially removed.
+For each of the required functions, you need to follow the Assembly Design Recipe which we went, or will go over in class.
+You can optimize your code once you’ve written it – if, for example, there is some repetition that can be trivially removed, but it still needs to be clear that the recipe was followed.

 Your task is to complete the mystery